GildedPleb/hab-guide/docs/l1-hosts/ansible-vault.md

 ## Word To The Wise

-Ansible vault can get really finicky with regard to finding the config files needed to map to your password, so be sure you are executing commands in the top level `hab-plays` folder at all times.
+Ansible Vault can get really finicky with regard to finding the config files needed to map to your password, so be sure you are executing commands in the top level `hab-plays` folder at all times.